 Ann U White Trail:

 Peaceful and shaded, this creekside trail is perfect for families.
-With little elevation, it’s a simple yet scenic hike.
+With little elevation, it’s a simple yet scenic Boulder hike that’s great for all skill levels.

 - Length: 3.2 miles (out-and-back)